Robert Scott (businessman, born 1822)

-Scott was a notable early example of a successful manager in the textile industry, achieving significant wealth within the largest company of the time whilst being neither self-made nor from a textile family.

-Born the son of a farmer at Abbey Holm in Cumbria, he was a salesman by the time of his 1845 marriage to Maria in Cheetham Hill, north Manchester.
+Scott was an early example of a successful manager in the textile industry, achieving significant wealth within the largest company of the time, despite being neither self-made nor from a textile family.
+Born the son of a farmer at Abbey Holm in Cumbria, he was working as a salesman by the time of his 1845 marriage to Maria in Cheetham Hill, north Manchester.